 Chichen Itza light show tickets cost $630 pesos per person but check the website for details of dates of available shows and seats.

 Chichen Itza Entrance Fee

-The Chichen Itza entrance fee is more expensive than Tulum, as you have to pay for two tickets.
-One is for the federal government agency that co-administers the sites (INAH) and the other is for the state agency (CULTUR) and they cost $70 pesos and $172 pesos, so the total price $242 pesos in total.
-When you arrive at the Chichen Itza ticket office, there are two separate windows next to each other, and you buy one ticket at each window.
-Keep both of your tickets as they will each be stamped on the way in.
-You can’t buy daytime Chichen Itza tickets in advance.
+The entrance fee to Chichen Itza is more expensive than Tulum, as you have to pay for two tickets.
+One is for the federal government agency that co-administers the sites (INAH) and the other is for the state agency (CULTUR) and they cost $85 pesos and $486 pesos, so the total price is $571 pesos, which is about $27 USD.

 Bring cash with you to buy your ticket as the card machine often doesn’t work.
 There is a cash machine at Chichen Itza, but I wouldn’t rely on it working!
 Also, the office won’t accept dollars, so make sure you have enough pesos with you to cover the entry fee, food and anything else you might need.